manojarulmurugan/FlashChatApp-iOS-Application/README.md

 Pod source files aren't included in this repositary and needs to be downloaded seperately.

->This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)![End Banner]
+>This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)!